Archivo de categorías Información de la industria

 • Intercambiadores de calor rotativos: Rotating wheels transfer heat, ideal for high-volume flows.

-• Application: Preheat dryer inlet air, reducing fuel use by up to 20%.
+• Solicitud: Preheat dryer inlet air, reducing fuel use by up to 20%.

 • Air 빨간색-Liquid Heat Exchangers: